bruceminanga/Django-Login-And-Logout-Project-By-Will-Vincent/README.md

-# Django SignUp Project By Will Vincent
+# Django Login and Logout Project By Will Vincent

 To create a sign up page we will need to make our own view and url.
 Let's begin!